dimaP2341/my-project/README.md

-For learning git and gitHub
+For learning git and gitHub!